gwagstaff/kali-docker-homelab/README.md

 > ./kali.sh shell
 ```

-Once the container is built and running you will see the following new directories that are mapped in to the container:
+Once the container is built and running you will are attached to a shell within docker.

 ## Help